jalvz/depth-cover/README.md

 Note for developers:

     Not all the resources for unit tests are included.
-This means that if you try to run 'mvn clean install' it will fail.
+This means that if you try to run 'mvn install' it will fail.
 The missing resources are available on request.